gschmutz/event-driven-microservices-workshop/08-using-kafka-streams-simple/README.md

 }
 ```

+As we are reusing the topics from the previous solution, you might want to clear (empty) both the input and the out topic before starting the program.
+You can easily do that using AKHQ (navigate to the topic, i.e. <http://dataplatform:28107/ui/docker-kafka-server/topic/test-kstream-input-topic> and click on **Empty Topic** on the bottom).

 Let's start the programm and in a first terminal window, run a `kcat` Avro consumer on the output topic.
 We have to use `Kafkacat` (now named `kcat`) version 1.6 or later, in order to get avro support.
 That's why we can't use the one installed as an ubuntu package, as it is still on version `1.5` and we are using the container of the platform

 ```bash